Main

 Health and Safety Policy

-In conducting the business activities of the Mitsui & Co. group in countries and regions around the world, we will promote the development of workplace environments in which employees and officers can work to their full potential, and where each individual can work energetically, in good health, safely, in line with the Sustainability Policy and this Policy.
+In conducting the business activities of the Mitsui & Co.
+Group in countries and regions around the world, we will promote the development of workplace environments in which employees and officers can work to their full potential, and where each individual can work energetically, in good health, safely, in line with the Sustainability Policy and this Policy.
 To promote health and safety in our business activities, we will foster a culture in which each and every one of us can take responsibility for the health and safety of ourselves and those around us.

 Prioritizing Occupational Health and Safety

-We will always place our highest priority toward the health and safety of our group employees and officers and all those involved with our businesses.
+We will always place our highest priority toward the health and safety of our Group employees and officers and all those involved with our businesses.

 We will certainly promote measures based on the respective laws and regulations, as well as various initiatives to maintain and improve health, in order to enable creation of value at a higher level together with every employee and all our friends involved with our businesses.